 | 5.
 Handover to L | Documented audit trail, security report, transition to Launch & Operations | Week 10 |

-At the end of the I step you get a verifiable result, not a document: a running, hardened MVP with Git repository handover and documentation, a configured CI/CD pipeline with automated tests, a security report with the results of the penetration test, and architecture documentation for further development.
+At the end of the I step there's a verifiable result, not a document: a running, hardened MVP with Git repository handover and documentation, a configured CI/CD pipeline with automated tests, a security report with the results of the penetration test, and architecture documentation for further development.
 From here it's just one step to Launch & Operations (L).

 Frequently asked questions